mesopelagique/Mark4Down/README.md

 ### Using your database web server

-In `On Web Connection` method, if you want to edit file into root database folder simply do
+In `On Web Connection` method, if you want to edit file into yor root database folder simply do

 ```4d
 $markdown:=mark4down (Folder(fk database folder) ;$1;$2)